 As you prepare for your exam, you should also pick an ideal location.
 Your work area should be clutter-free, rid of paper, electronic devices, writing implements, and other objects, both on top and below your working surface.
 You also need clear walls, although decor and wall paintings are acceptable.
 The work area should also have adequate lighting so the exam proctor can clearly see your face, hands, and the work area.
 You will also need to be in a private space free of interruptions.

 Once your proctor releases the exam, you have three hours to complete it.
 You can request breaks, but the timer does not pause.
 After registering for your exam on the official site, you will check in on exam day with a confirmation email link you got during registration.
-You are allowed at most 15 minutes past your exam starting time to check in.
+You are allowed to check in at most 15 minutes past your exam starting time.

 The exam consists of a questions panel on the left and an Ubuntu shell terminal where you will complete the tasks.
 If you get stuck on a particular task, you can skip it and return later.
 This will help you make the most of your exam time.
 Once you have completed the exam, you will have to wait up to 36 hours for your results.